-REALTOR® X, a principal broker in the firm XYZ, was technologically savvy and constantly looking for ways to use the Internet to promote his ﬁrm and drive additional trafﬁc to his website.
+REALTOR® X, a principal broker in the firm XYZ, was constantly looking for ways to use the Internet to promote his ﬁrm and drive additional trafﬁc to his website.

 REALTOR® X and his information technology staff concluded that one way to drive trafﬁc to the ﬁrm’s website would be to take advantage of the search engines commonly used by potential buyers and sellers.
-They realized that when potential buyers or sellers searched on key words like “real estate” or “REALTORS® ” or on similar words, lists of domain names would appear, and that when consumers searched the Internet for ABC, REALTORS® , one of the domain names that might appear would be REALTOR® X’s domain name, abcrealtors.com.
+When potential buyers or sellers searched on key words like “real estate” or “REALTORS® ” or on similar words, lists of search hits would appear, and when consumers searched for ABC, REALTORS®, one of the domain names that might appearr would be REALTOR® X’s domain name, abcREALTORS.com.